Christian Salvesen: History

-It established and operated from a base at Leith Harbour (named for Salvesen's base in Scotland) on the island of South Georgia, to the south east of the Falkland Islands.
+It established and operated from a base at Leith Harbour (named after Salvesen's base in Scotland) on the island of South Georgia, to the south east of the Falkland Islands.
 In 1908, in partnership with Christian Thams, Christian Salvesen also invested in the construction of the first electric railway from Løkken to Thamshavn in Norway in support of their mining interests.

 In the years 1950 to 1962, the whaling ships Southern Harvester and Southern Venturer belonged to the company.
 These ships were floating factories, and the core of a whaling expedition.
 Each expedition consisted of a floating factory as well as a team of whale catchers which were equipped with an onboard hangar which housed a Westland Whirlwind helicopter which was used for whale spotting.

 One of the company's whale catchers, Southern Actor, now lies at the whaling museum in Sandefjord, Norway, and is preserved as a floating museum ship.
 They ceased whaling in 1963 and ceased shipping in 1990, thereafter concentrating on road haulage.